-In this COBIT course, you will learn all the necessary skills to pass the COBIT 2019 certification exam and implement governance and management concepts in your organization to improve processes, closing the gap between IT and Business.
+In this COBIT training, you will learn all the necessary skills to pass the COBIT 2019 certification exam and implement governance and management concepts in your organization to improve processes, closing the gap between IT and Business.

 The focus and goals of COBIT will be addressed along with the basic concepts with this framework.
 The four IT domains of COBIT, the three levels of responsibility within an implementation, performance management, and the process and control objectives are all examined.